 Advances in computer vision, deep learning, computer hardware have made it possible to automate the analysis of images, which increases efficiency and reduces cost.
 In this VTP, participants train, test, and optimize a Convolutional Neural Network, implemented in TensorFlow, using cervical cancer image data collected from Alexapath's microscopy platform.

 Transcriptomics + Cellular/Molecular Neuroscience

 The habenula is a brain structure critical for several cognitive behaviors, and has been proposed to contribute to the neurobiological underpinnings of depression and addiction, but the neuron subtypes of the habenula remained unknown.
-Dr. Michael Wallace—a neuroscientist in Dr. Bernardo Sabatini’s Lab at Harvard Medical School—used high-throughput single-cell transcriptional profiling, monosynaptic retrograde tracing, and multiplexed in situ hybridization to characterize the cells of the mouse habenula.
+Asst.
+Prof. Michael Wallace—a neuroscientist at Boston University School of Medicine and formerly Harvard Medical School—used high-throughput single-cell transcriptional profiling, monosynaptic retrograde tracing, and multiplexed in situ hybridization to characterize the cells of the mouse habenula.

 In this VTP, participants profile the single-cell transcriptome of dissociated cells from a single mouse habenula sample.
 In an assigned R instance (hosted on a high-performance AWS cluster) each participant performs library QC, data filtering, clustering, principal component analysis, t-SNE dimensionality reduction, cell-type assignment, gene expression, and merged-sample analysis.

 The Opportunity Atlas is the first comprehensive dataset on children's outcomes across neighborhoods in the US.
 Led by Dr. Raj Chetty of Harvard University and Opportunity Insights, the dataset was built using individual-level data from the US Census Bureau, federal income tax returns and American Community Surveys.
 The project has implications for social and economic policies to promote income mobility.